-A sadist describes a person who derives enjoyment and satisfaction from inflicting pain, retribution, and shame on others.
-The term “sadism” derives from an 18th-century Frenchman, Marquis de Sade, who was famous for penning aggressive, malicious, and ruthless literature about sexuality.
-Sade was said to endorse aggression in sexuality and thus, sadism historically referred to a situation where a person gained sexual pleasure from causing the other pain.
+Colloquially, the term sadist describes a person who derives sexual enjoyment and satisfaction from inflicting pain, retribution, and shame on others.
+The word is derived from an 18th-century Frenchman, Marquis de Sade, who was famous for penning aggressive, malicious, and ruthless literature about sexuality.
+Sade was said to endorse aggression in sexuality and thus, sadism historically referred to a situation where a person gained sexual pleasure from causing another pain.

-Sadists show an overall lack of empathy, an internal motivation to harm others, and can be quickly identified in incidents of bullying and coercion.
-They hurt others emotionally, mentally, or physically and enjoy chipping away at a person’s self-esteem and confidence.
-Thankfully, it is fairly easy to spot and avoid getting involved with a sadist.
+Sadists show an overall lack of empathy, an internal motivation to harm others, and can often be involved in incidents of bullying and coercion.
+They hurt others emotionally, mentally or physically, and enjoy chipping away at a person’s self-esteem and confidence.
+Thankfully, it is fairly easy to spot a sadist before getting romantically involved with them.

 Traits of a Sadist

 The following signs and characteristics are commonly found among those that may be classified as sadistic.